mincong-h/algorithm/README.md

 java.util.Arrays.hashCode(int[] a);
 ```

-**2 pointers.** One slow pointer and one fast pointer.
+**2 Pointers (Fast & Slow).** One slow pointer and one fast pointer.
 They both move forwards
 at same speed unless in some cases, slow pointer needs to stop.
 This strategy
 can be used to manipulate the array in place.
 Example: [LeetCode 27 Remove
 Element](https://leetcode.com/problems/remove-element/).

+**2 Pointers (Left & Right).** Left pointer moves right, right pointer moves
+left. :warning: Make sure they stop at the right moment to avoid collapse.

 ## Hash Table